BrandonStookey/rentalCar/README.md

   - A cdn for an angular-loading-bar and angular-loading-spinner was included and then the dependency was injected on second view.
 The loading bar helps improve the user experience, so the user knows there search is running.

+##Test

+  - Karma and Jasmine was used to test the $http request